-Venaco is a washed rind cheese produced from raw, whole sheep’s milk, though some shepherds use goat’s milk.
+Venaco (Venachese) is a washed rind cheese produced from raw, whole sheep’s milk, though some shepherds use goat’s milk.
 It is produced in the mountainous regions of Haute Corsica using natural rennet.
-The name of the cheese is derived from a village called Venaco that lies in the centre of the island.
+The name of the cheese is derived from a village called Venaco in the centre of the island.

 This Corsican cheese is matured for 1-2 weeks before dipping in brine and left to mature in a moist cheese cellar.
 The rind of the cheese is red-orange, while the inside reveals a soft ivory pate.
 A 1-2 days matured cheese can sometimes be used for cooking, but essentially, 2-3 months matured Venaco makes a perfect addition to a cheese platter.
 An intensely mature Venaco can be used as a grating cheese on pasta and soups.